 A St. Louis FMLA lawyer could offer you guidance on appropriate next steps if your employer has violated your right to take family or medical leave.
 Our employment law attorneys could take the lead in explaining your rights, evaluating the actions of your employer, and seeking out an appropriate remedy in a local court.

-The Family and Medical Leave Act, 29 U.S.C. §2601, et seq. (“FMLA”) provides that eligible employees may take up to twelve weeks of unpaid leave during any twelve-month period, for any of four general reasons:
+The Family and Medical Leave Act provides that eligible employees may take up to 12 weeks of unpaid leave during any 12-month period for any of four general reasons: